kh-lu2/Buoyant/README.md

 ## Buoyant
 Buoyant compiles your Buoya code into assembly (will work on Linux x86-64 machines and wsl) and then automatically creates an executable for you.
 You can find all the build files in `/build`.

 To help you write working code, Buoyant offers a great range of error messages.
-If it failed to compile your program, it will give you tell you exactly where and what mistake you made!
+If it failed to compile your program, it will tell you exactly where and what mistake you made!

 All supported exit codes can be found below.\
 General: